itaki/UbuntuSetup/install_update_cursor/install_update_cursor.md

 2. Added better error handling and backup/restore functionality
 3. Improved version detection and validation

+### Issue: Multiple Cursor Processes Running

+We discovered that sometimes multiple Cursor processes could be running in the background, preventing updates.
+To address this, we:

+1. Added robust process detection to find all Cursor-related processes
+2. Implemented a safe process termination system with user confirmation
+3. Added a force-kill option for stubborn processes

 ### Solution:

 1. Updated the download URL to `https://cursor.so/resources/linux/cursor.appimage`